brokkr/poca/README.md

-Poca also: has excellent unicode support for feeds, filenames and tags, gets cover images for feeds, has the ability to spoof user agents, can pause your subscriptions, remembers which downloads actually completed, and more.
+Poca also: has excellent unicode support for feeds, filenames and tags, gets cover images for feeds, has the ability to spoof user agents, can pause your subscriptions, deals intelligently with interruptions, updates moved feeds (HTTP 301) automatically, can add track numbers to feeds without them and more.

 See the [Configuration](https://github.com/brokkr/poca/wiki/Configuration)
 section of the wiki for more details on features.